SAP-archive/teched2020-ANA363/exercises/ex1/README.md

 ### Step 21

-We want to keep everything with a value; so, leave the operator to “not matching”.Note that the default text is not actually a value.
+We want to keep everything with a value; so, leave the operator to “not matching”.

+Note that the default text is not actually a value.
 It is merely a display placeholder, indicating that you can enter a value here.
 If you enter nothing, then it will be an empty string.
 That is exactly what we want here.

 ![][image-21]
 ### Step 22